flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 rigid mass/inertias.
 Finally, the fluid is modeled using Saint-Venant equations.
 Each subsystem is coupled using a power conserving interconnection.
 For now, we've used the final system for simulation.
 In the near future, we plan to use it for control design.

+For a detailed description of the system, you can check the pre-print version of a [submitted paper]({{ site.baseurl }}papers/FluidStructurePH.pdf) about the subject.
+For detailed results as well as the source codes, you can check our [github page](https://github.com/flavioluiz/port-hamiltonian/tree/master/LHMNLC2015).

 The following table shows the natural frequencies of the coupled system, considering the tank 25% filled: